What is the Oath of Allegiance?

 What evidence do I need to show to take the modified Oath?

-To request a modified Oath, you must show:
+To request a modified Oath, you must show that:

-- Your objection is related to a religious belief; and
+· Your objection is related to a religious belief or a personal moral code; and

-- That religious belief is sincere, meaningful, and deeply held.
+· Your religious belief or personal moral code is sincere, meaningful, and deeply held.

 Do I need any documents to prove my religious beliefs?